 In the United States, the Biologics Price Competition and Innovation Act of 2009 created an abbreviated approval pathway for biological products that are demonstrated to be "highly similar", or biosimilar, to or "interchangeable" with an FDA-approved innovator (original) biological product.
 This pathway could allow competitors to reference data from innovator biological products already approved after 12 years from the time of approval.
 For several years the annual budget requests of President Obama's administration included proposals to cut this 12-year period of exclusivity down to seven years.
 Those proposals were not adopted by Congress.
 Under President Biden's administration, it is unclear if a similar change will be pursued in the future.
-In Europe, the European Commission has granted marketing authorizations for several biosimilars pursuant to a set of general and product class-specific guidelines for biosimilar approval, but will not be able to get on the market until ten years after the time of approval.
+In Europe, the European Commission has granted marketing authorizations for several biosimilars pursuant to a set of general and product class-specific guidelines for biosimilar approval issued over the past few years.
+In Europe, a competitor may reference data from biological products already approved, but will not be able to get on the market until ten years after the time of approval.
 This 10-year period will be extended to 11 years if, during the first eight of those 10 years, the marketing authorization holder obtains an approval for one or more new therapeutic indications that bring significant clinical benefits compared with existing therapies.
 In addition, companies may be developing biosimilars in other countries that could compete with our products.
 If competitors are able to obtain marketing approval for biosimilars referencing our products, our products may become subject to competition from such biosimilars causing the price for our products and our potential market share to suffer, resulting in lower product sales.